Google Analytics 4 for Shopify: complete setup guide 2026

 Purchases above €100 (VIP customers)

-Specific product categories (e.g., only premium products)
+Specific product categories (e.g., premium products only)

 Repeat purchases (loyalty tracking)